antrea-io/antrea/docs/feature-gates.md

 inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
 Only a single IP pool can be included in the Namespace annotation.
 In the future, annotation of up to two pools for IPv4 and IPv6 respectively will be supported.

+### Multicast

+The `Multicast` feature enables forwarding multicast traffic within the cluster network (i.e., between Pods) and between the external network and the cluster network.

+More documentation will be coming in the future.

+#### Requirements for this Feature

+This feature is only supported:

+* on Linux Nodes
+* for IPv4 traffic
+* in `noEncap` mode

+### SecondaryNetwork

+The `SecondaryNetwork` feature enables support for provisioning secondary network interfaces for Pods, by annotating them appropriately.

+More documentation will be coming in the future.

+#### Requirements for this Feature

+At the moment, Antrea can only create secondary network interfaces using SR-IOV VFs on baremetal Linux Nodes.